guyslook/mg/src/pages/about.md

           "We pride ourselves on building strong enduring relationships with quality companies by providing consistently high quality and service levels."
-  - text:
-      - paragraph: >-
-          A family business now in its third generation, A. Pollick Ltd was established 75 years ago by the managing director's grandfather.

-          In the 1970s and 1980s, the firm progressed into working with retail chains around the UK.
-And as the high street has become more complex and demanding, we have adapted to meet those new challenges.
-  - gallery:
-      - galleryitem:
-          - caption: Costa coffee | The UK's leading Coffee retailer.
-            src: /img/costa-2.jpg
-            thumbnail: /img/costa-2.jpg
-          - src: /img/story1.jpg
-            thumbnail: /img/story1.jpg
-          - src: /img/costa-1.jpg
-            thumbnail: /img/costa-1.jpg
-          - src: /img/toyota-2.jpg
-            thumbnail: /img/toyota-2.jpg
 ---